-Substantially all of the MTA Group entities, related groups and pension plans have separately issued financial statements that are publicly available and contain descriptions and supplemental information regarding employee benefit plans.
+Substantially all of the MTA Related Groups pension plans have separately issued financial statements that are publicly available and contain descriptions and supplemental information regarding employee benefit plans.
 These statements may be obtained by contacting the administrative office of the respective related group.

-Pension Plans - The MTA Group entities sponsor and participate in a number of pension plans for their employees.
+Pension Plans - The MTA Related Groups sponsor and participate in a number of pension plans for their employees.
 These plans are not component units of the MTA and are not included in the combined financial statements.